rail5/antisocial/README.md

 ## How?

-Simple CSS injection, not very sophisticated, sometimes downright hacky.
+Simple CSS injection: not very sophisticated, sometimes downright hacky.

 Under [content/css/](content/css/) are `.js` files for each individual website, that contain labeled selectors like this: